dgcnz/second-brain/docs/100 Reference notes/104 Other/Reinforcement Learning - An Introduction - Chapter 9.md

 > [!NOTE] Equation 9.19
->  A good rule of thumb for setting the step-size parameter of *linear SGD methods* is:
+>  Suppose you wanted to learn in about $\tau$ experiences with substantially the same feature vector.
+A good rule of thumb for setting the step-size parameter of *linear SGD methods* is:
 >
 > $$
 > \begin{align}